RobinLinus/coins-legacy/misc/timestamped-keys/readme.md

 `seed = Hash( entropy || most_recent_block )`

 The tuple `(entropy, most_recent_block)` proves that `seed` was created after `most_recent_block`.
-Thus, we need to scan only newer blocks to verify the full transaction history of `seed`.
+Thus, we need to scan only newer blocks to verify the full transaction history of any address derived from `seed`.